 I’m rather glad that people did not change FANG stocks to WANG stocks.
 Though I can see the merits of including Walmart.
 Walmart’s e-commerce business has been transformed to be a true competitor of Amazon, after all.

 Advantages and Disadvantages of Investing in FAANG Stocks

-It’s not only the case that the FAANG companies are insanely famous and popular.
+It’s not only the case that the FAANG stocks represent insanely famous and popular companies.
 It’s also that they are some of the largest in the entire world.
 They have a combined market cap of over $4.1 trillion dollars as of this month.